 1974 1980-Con.

-Iowa Michigan Massachusetts Mississippi New Hampshire
+Iowa Michigan Pennsylvania South Carolina

-1975 Louisiana Pennsylvania South Carolina
+1975 1981

-Nebraska North Carolina 1981
+Louisiana Nebraska Maine

-Virginia Wisconsin Maine
+North Carolina 1983

-1983
+Virginia Wisconsin Minnesota

-1980 Minnesota
+1980 1984

-Colorado Kansas
+Colorado Kansas Massachusetts Mississippi New Hampshire Maryland New York State (except New York City) Vermont

-For 1983 and previous years except 1972, NCHS coded the medical information from copies of the original certificates received from the registration offices for all deaths occurring in those States that were not furnishing NCHS with medical data coded according to NCHS specifications.
+For 1984 and previous years except 1972, NCHS coded the medical information from copies of the original certificates received from the registration offices for all deaths occurring in those States that were not furnishing NCHS with medical data coded according to NCHS specifications.
 For 1981 and 1982, it was necessary to change these procedures because of a backlog in coding and processing that resulted from personnel and budgetary restrictions.
 To produce the mortality files on a timely basis with reduced resources, NCHS used State-coded underlying cause-of-death information supplied by 19 States for 50 percent of the records; for the other 50 percent of the records for these States as well as for 100 percent of the records for the remaining 21 registration areas, NCHS coded the medical information.